 Submit official college transcripts showing completion of the following criteria within the last seven years:

-- Bachelor's degree in a biological science
+- Bachelor's degree in a biological science or chemistry

 - Two semesters of college chemistry